Jef808/poker-eval/README.md

 ## Implementation

 For the 5-card evaluation, we closely follow [Cactus Kev](http://suffe.cool/poker/evaluator.html)'s blog post.
-Instead of the binary search approach proposed at the end of his article, we use a very straightforward perfect hash technique to obtain a very efficient 5 card evaluator.
+Instead of the binary search approach proposed at the end of his article, we use a straightforward perfect hash technique to obtain a very efficient 5 card evaluator.

 ## Running Tests